Earl Browder: Rise to leadership

 Browder's status as the de facto first among equals among members of the Secretariat of the American CP was further emphasized at the 11th Plenum of the Comintern, held from March 26 to April 11, 1931.
 There it was Browder who delivered the main report of the CPUSA, indicative of his prime position in the organization.
 Tension developed between the trio, with Foster seeing his long-desired place as CPUSA chief foiled by a man who had formerly been his lieutenant at the Trade Union Educational League; both the midwesterners distrusted the ambitious, college-educated New Yorker Weinstone.
 Browder's considerable administrative skills, his ability to intelligently defend his ideas, and his willingness to yield to others when necessary scored points for his personal cause in Moscow.

 By the end of 1932 Browder's primary leadership role was consolidated.
-When Weinstone returned from Moscow anxious to once again pursue party leadership positions, protracted squabbling over party policy threatened to erupt into a 1920s-style factional war.
-In August the Comintern Representative, sensing such a danger, advised Moscow of "some strong person" to stop the "squabbling".
-The third member of the Secretariat, William Z. Foster, the party's candidate for president, suffered an attack of angina pectoris and was ordered by doctors to cease campaigning and to undergo bed rest — with visitation and dictation similarly proscribed.
-With Foster out of the picture and a substantial majority of the party leadership backing him over Weinstone, Browder appealed to the Comintern to resolve what he called "impossible relations" with Weinstone by assigning one of them for Comintern work abroad.
+When Weinstone returned from Moscow, eager to pursue party leadership positions once again, protracted squabbling over party policy threatened to erupt into a 1920s-style factional war.
+In August the Comintern Representative, sensing such a danger, advised Moscow of the need for "some strong person" to stop the "squabbling".
+Furthermore, the third member of the Secretariat, William Z. Foster (who was also the party's candidate for president), suffered an attack of angina pectoris and was ordered by doctors to cease campaigning and to undergo bed rest — visitation and dictation having been similarly proscribed.
+With Foster out of the picture, and with a substantial majority of the party leadership backing him over Weinstone, Browder appealed to the Comintern to resolve what he called "impossible relations" with Weinstone by assigning one of them for Comintern work abroad.

-On November 13, 1932, after extensive debate, the Comintern ruled in Browder's favor, determining that Weinstone would be removed from America to once again serve in Moscow as the CPUSA's official representative there.
+On November 13, 1932, after extensive debate, the Comintern ruled in Browder's favor.
+It determined that Weinstone would be removed from America, to serve afresh in Moscow as the CPUSA's official representative there.
 Moscow's vision seems to have been for a joint party leadership between Browder and Foster.
 The unexpected factor proved to be the chronic and incapacitating nature of Foster's heart ailment, which left Browder in a position of effective unitary leadership.
 Although Weinstone had been removed from America to break up an incipient factional war, he continued to campaign for the position of party leader.
-In the spring of 1933 he obtained the final test of strength he had been looking for, in the form of a dozen meetings of the Comintern's Anglo-American Secretariat in Moscow spread out over 29 days.
+In the spring of 1933, he organized the final test of strength which he had been seeking, in the form of a dozen meetings of the Comintern's Anglo-American Secretariat in Moscow spread out over 29 days.

 Throughout April, Browder and Weinstone leveled charges and counter-charges against one another, examining the Communist Party's activities in the United States in fine detail.
 Despite significant criticism of certain of his actions, Browder emerged from the Moscow sessions in a firm position of authority.
 Weinstone, accepting defeat at last, remained in Moscow as the CPUSA's CI Rep until 1934.